Volunteer at the Bobbo!

 The Bobbo’s primary volunteer requirement is for marshals to direct riders along the ride route.
 (All you need is a current driver’s licence and an understanding of basic road rules).

 If you would prefer a different task, please indicate this in the Comment box on the Volunteer Registration form.

-If you’re helping out at Karuah Park also, no worries – you can still can serve as a marshal.
-Please just indicate this in the Comment box, and the event organisers will allocate you a marshaling role close by, so that you can be back at your Karuah Park position by 8am.
+If you’re helping out at Karuah Park also, no worries – you can still serve as a marshal.
+Please just indicate this in the Comment box, and the event organisers will allocate you a marshalling role close by so that you can be back at your Karuah Park position by 8am.

 All volunteers are invited to come back to the finish village at Karuah Oval, Turramurra after their shift to enjoy a complimentary sausage sizzle.